 Recycled and Composite

-It is made of reused and recycled materials like paper and glass, which is combined with some form of cement or resins.
-After which its formed into slabs and sheets which can be shaped and cut.
-The overall output is a surface which is hard, smooth, and attractive.
-It’s a great way to bring in some eco-friendly materials into your bathroom.
+It is made of reused and recycled materials like paper and glass, which are combined with some form of cement or resin.
+After which it’s formed into slabs and sheets which can be shaped and cut.
+The overall output is a surface that is hard, smooth, and attractive.
+It’s a great way to bring some eco-friendly materials into your bathroom.

-You can find both cement-based materials and resin-based products which function like the concrete and solid surface material.
+You can find both cement-based materials and resin-based products that function like concrete and solid surface materials.

 Narrowing down your choices to just one material might seem like a hurdle.
 But, when you wake up each morning to a beautiful bathroom, it has a unique way to lift your mood.
 So, weigh out the pros and cons carefully to get the one that suits your needs.
-And while finding for the right style ensure that you don’t miss out on the functionality; it’s an essential factor that you must consider.
+While finding for the right style ensures that you don’t miss out on the functionality; it’s an essential factor that you must consider.

 If a countertop is attractive but leaves you with an uneven surface and grout lines, it’s probably not a big contender.
 Also, even your practical and economical option should be readily available and easy to maintain.